SeppiaBrilla/University-notes/Image processing and computer vision/Noise.md

 O(p) = \frac{1}{N} \sum_{k=1}^N I_k(p) = \frac{1}{N} \sum_{k=1}^N (\tilde{I}_k(p) + n_k(p)) = \frac{1}{N} \sum_{k=1}^N \tilde{I}_k(p) + \frac{1}{N} \sum_{k=1}^N n_k(p) \cong \tilde{I}(p)
 $$

-This is if we have a moltitude of photos, what if we have a single one?
+This is if we have a multitude of photos, what if we have a single one?
-We may use the neighbourhood of the pixel to try and guess its "true" value. ==>
+We may use the neighborhood of the pixel to try and guess its "true" value. ==>
 $$
 O(p) = \frac{1}{|K|} \sum_{q \in K}^N I(q) = \frac{1}{|K|} \sum_{q \in K}^N (\tilde{I}(q) + n(q)) = \frac{1}{|K|} \sum_{q \in K}^N \tilde{I}(q) + \frac{1}{|K|} \sum_{q \in K}^N n(q) \cong \tilde{I}(q)
 $$